 Ron Turner was elected Supervisor of Elections in Sarasota County on November 8, 2016.
-Supervisor Turner began his career with the Sarasota County elections office as chief of staff, a position he held from 2011 until his election.
+Supervisor Turner began his career with the Sarasota County elections office in 2011 as chief of staff, a position he held until his election.

 Formerly, Turner served as executive director for Manatee County Habitat for Humanity, as vice president for governmental issues of the Greater Sarasota Chamber of Commerce, and as deputy chief of staff and district director for United States Congressman Vern Buchanan.